thadeu/gokku/README.md

   - name: staging
     branch: staging

-build:
 work_dir: .  # or apps/trunk for your structure
 ```

 ### Step 2: Deploy (Auto-Setup)